stefanes/tibber-graph/README.md

 ## Example Graphs

 > [!TIP]
-> Use the configuration snippets below together with the `tibber_graph.set_option` actions to reproduce the example graphs.
+> Use the configuration snippets below together with the `tibber_graph.set_option` action to reproduce the example graphs.

 <details>
 <summary>Graph rendered with old (v0.2.1) defaults:</summary>